A substance that enhances the immune response to the antigen with which is it mixed

-The resistance to an infectious disease agent that can be developed by prior exposure to the pathogen or through vaccination.
+The resistance to an infectious disease agent that can be developed by prior exposure to the pathogen or through vaccination

-A substance that produces an immune response.
+A substance that produces an immune response

 The ability of an antigen to elicit an immune response

-Participating in an immune response such as by reacting with a specific antibody, as determined by some immunological assay or technique.
+Participating in an immune response, such as by reacting with a specific antibody, as determined by some immunological assay or technique

-The collection of microbes that inhabits the body.
+Also known as the microbiota, the collection of microbes that inhabits the body.
 Microbial cells are estimated to outnumber human cells by a factor of ten to one.
 The microbiome influences human health and disease.

 One millionth of a liter

-Also called microbe, an organism of microscopic size.
+Also called microbe, an organism of microscopic size

 A short piece of single-stranded RNA about 21 to 23 bases in length that regulates the expression of genes.
-MicroRNAs function by binding to a matching piece of messenger RNA that encodes a protein and decreasing the production of that protein
+MicroRNAs function by binding to a matching piece of messenger RNA that encodes a protein and decreasing the production of that protein.

-The number of deaths in a given time or place.
+The number of deaths in a given time or place

 Relating to the mucous membranes of the body.
 These are sites where many important pathogens, such as influenza, enter the body.